ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ## Solution Space
 - The solution space is a virtual space where the charactersitics {a, b, c,...} are solved by a solution S {j,k,l.....}

+## Market Space

+- The market space is the set of all buyers and sellers in a specific Market

 Example:

 Problem Space - Customer - Google